-Unlike the US, there are countries that do a lot for families with young children, like offering generous family leave, reduced tuition for childcare, etc.
+Unlike the US, some countries do a lot for families with young children, like offering generous family leaves, reduced tuition for childcare, etc.

 The recent child tax credit will help parents, but it’s a fair assumption that you’ll be shouldering 100% of the costs if you have a child in the US.
 I’ll discuss some ways of managing some of these costs.

 Note that regardless of your immigration status, any child born in the US is a citizen, but there are financial and tax implications, if you end up leaving the US permanently at some point.

 Personal Experience – Babies are Expensive

 Before we had kids everybody talked about how much they would change our lives.
 What I did not realize was how much of an impact they would have on the bottom line.

 They are such a source of joy and make our lives full, I cannot imagine not having them, and I would not change a thing.

 There are big ticket items, like childcare and medical expenses, but the many small and enthusiastic purchases and costs are what sinks a lot of new parents.

 In part 1 of this article, I will address how to manage some of the costs or get you thinking about them differently.

 In part 2 I will go into some of the bigger financial decisions and actions you need to make as a family, to incorporate this life change.